Impact Simulation and Structural Optimization of a Vehicle CFRP Engine Hood in terms of Pedestrian Safety 2020-01-0626

-The rapidly developing automotive industry and stricter environmental protection laws and regulations drive lightweight materials, manufacturing methods and structural optimization methods used in automobile design.
-Therefore, in order to improve the performance of pedestrian protection during a collision, this paper presents a new structural optimization method for a sport utility vehicle (SUV) engine hood made of Carbon Fiber Reinforced Plastic (CFRP).
-Head injury criteria (HIC) is used to evaluate the performance of the hood in this regard.
-Also it defines the position of the 30 impact points on the hood.
-The inner panel and outer panel of CFRP hood are discretized by shell element in LS_DYNA.
-The Mat54-55 is used to model the CFRP.
-In order to reduce the computational costs, just the parts in contact with hoods are modelled.
-The simulation was done in the 30 impact points.
-According to these simulations, the HIC values in front of the hood are too high and the back of the hood fails to stop the head form.
-3 impact tests results and the HIC values obtained from finite element analysis (FEA) with an unacceptable error between 54% to 86%.
-With the modifications of boundary conditions and adding friction between the head form and the hood in the simulation, the error is reduced to less than 10%.
-In order to keep the mechanical behaviors, both the stacking angle sequence and topometry of hood are constants.
-The solution is to stiffen the outer panel in poor area by adding some CFRP layers under the outer panel.
-The best optimization is done through Kriging model approximation and Hooke-Jeeves Algorithm.
-The optimized design is relatively light (added mass of 0.261 Kg) and reduces the HIC value of the critical point from 2397 to 876.
+With the rapidly developing automotive industry and stricter environmental protection laws and regulations, lightweight materials, advanced manufacturing processes and structural optimization methods are widely used in body design.
+Therefore, in order to evaluate and improve the pedestrian protection during a collision, this paper presents an impact simulation modeling and structural optimization method for a sport utility vehicle engine hood made of carbon fiber reinforced plastic (CFRP).
+Head injury criterion (HIC) was used to evaluate the performance of the hood in this regard.
+The inner panel and the outer panel of CFRP hood were discretized by shell elements in LS_DYNA.
+The Mat54-55 card was used to define the mechanical properties of the CFRP hood.
+In order to reduce the computational costs, just the parts contacted with the hood were modeled.
+The simulations were done in the prescribed 30 impact points.
+In order to validate the reduced finite element model, pedestrian impact tests were carried out.
+To further improve the performance in terms of pedestrian safety, CFRP layers were added to strengthen the outer panel.
+A parametric optimization was carried out.
+Surrogate model was constructed by three approximation approaches and the errors were compared.
+Four algorithms were utilized to solve the optimization problem.
+The best optimization is done through Kriging model approximation and the non-dominated sorting genetic algorithm-the third version (NSGA-III).
+The optimal design is relatively light and reduces the HIC value of the critical point from 2397 to 876.
 This method can be a useful tool for pedestrian protection and related works.